Services / Potty Training

 • Getting your child to use the potty without parental reminders

-We offer our free, no-obligation introductory Zoom consultation which allows you to discuss any issues with our potty trainer Allyson and ensure the potty training package is a good fit for you and your family.
+We offer our free, no-obligation introductory Zoom consultation which allows you to discuss any issues with our potty trainer Loredana and ensure the potty training package is a good fit for you and your family.

 The free consult will cover the following topics: